danangcrysnanto/RNAi-duplication/README.md

 ![Drosophila](http://obbard.bio.ed.ac.uk/photo_gallery/flies/Drosophila_lacicola.JPG)

 All supporting scripts that I use to analyze genomic data in my Master's Dissertation.
-The detailed explanation for each script is given below
+The detailed explanations for each script is given below

 ## Variant Calling